atedsimple/vsts-agent/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmodalitysystems%2Fvsts-agent%2Fmaster%2FmainTemplate.json)

-This will also deploy into an Azure Deployment group so that you can use a pipeline for management.
+This will also deploy into an Azure DevOps Deployment group so that you can use a pipeline for management.
 A [token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) will be required for this

 Bastion is used from the vnet to connect to all of the hosts